CortexFoundation/tech-doc/apple-demo.md

-# Apple Demo in Jetson Nano Car
+#Apple Demo in Jetson Nano Car

-*One newer to CortexLabs may be confused about the project application in real environment , and this is a preview demo guiding you having a quick glance at the special point as our [official website](www.cortexlabs.ai) introduced: AI on Blockchain.*
+*Newcomers may be confused about what real-life application can CortexLabs bring to the table.
+This repository provides a quick glance into what we are doing at Cortex, as indicated on our [official website](www.cortexlabs.ai) introduced: AI on Blockchain.*

 ## A Compressed GIF Version